 I suggest keeping things simple.
-I often say that as homeschooling parents of a child with special needs, we have enough to do.
+I often say that as homeschooling parents of a disabled child, we have enough to do.

 The only way I’ll do something is if it’s easy to set-up and manage.
 And, nothing works better for me than to simply jot down notes in my planner.
 In part 9, I showed you how I insert a loose leaf sheet between my weekly planner sheets for weekly anecdotal notes.
 This way, I don’t need to feel pressured to write daily – even though I do add a little something in there each day.

 I like to be mindful during the activity my son and I are engaged in, therefore, I make an effort somewhere later in the day to write a few notes about what I observed.
 I can’t help but make judgements and notes about how to modify it for him the next time.
 It’s ok to go that step further, but you don’t need to at this point.

 - how they reacted to the activity (behavior)

 If you want to get fancy about it, you can find all kinds of neat checklists and charts online.
 While this is tempting to do since everything appears organized, the problem is they rarely match your child’s skill level which will tempt you to compare him to the standards (and isn’t the whole reason you’re homeschooling because you want your child to learn at his own pace?)
 Unless it’s a rubric or developmental continuum, I would suggest keeping charts for evaluation purposes at the end of a learning block.